cblancac/SentimentAnalysisBert/README.md

 - Gated Recurrent Unit (GRU)
 - Combination of Gated Recurrent Unit with Convolutional Neural Network (GRU+CNN)

-To choose the best combination of some hyperparameter, Random Search strategy has been used.
+To choose the best combination of some hyperparameter, Random Search strategy has been used ([Guide to Hyperparameters Optimization for Deep Learning Models](https://blog.floydhub.com/guide-to-hyperparameters-search-for-deep-learning-models/)).
 Using the script `train_model.py`, some light models have been trained with 1.000 and 10.000 tweets for every of the NN just mentioned.
 This models have been saved in the folder `models`.
 The best combination of the hyperparameters per model are saved in the file `results.csv`.
 You can train your own models choosing the size and your favourite neural network.

 ## :bar_chart: Evaluate the models